swcarpentry/git-novice/05-history.md

 ~~~

 In this way,
-we can build up a chain of revisions.
+we can build up a chain of commits.
 The most recent end of the chain is referred to as `HEAD`;
-we can refer to previous revisions using the `~` notation,
+we can refer to previous commits using the `~` notation,
 so `HEAD~1` (pronounced "head minus one")
-means "the previous revision",
+means "the previous commit",
-while `HEAD~123` goes back 123 revisions from where we are now.
+while `HEAD~123` goes back 123 commits from where we are now.

-We can also refer to revisions using
+We can also refer to commits using
 those long strings of digits and letters
 that `git log` displays.
 These are unique IDs for the changes,